ipld/js-ipld-dag-pb/README.md

 {
   name: '<some string>', // optional
   size: <size in bytes>,
-  cid: <cid> // can be a String CID or CID buffer
+  cid: <cid> // can be a String CID, CID buffer or CID object }
-}
 ```